Bleed is a very important aspect of the printing process. To get the best and most accurate results, we require bleed on all artwork files.

 What is bleed?

-The term ‘bleed’ is the area around the edge of the artwork that gets cut off in the trimming process.
+The term ‘bleed’ refers to the area around the edge of the artwork that gets cut off in the trimming process.
 The industry standard is to add 3mm to each edge.
 Trimming isn’t always 100% accurate, so we need a little wriggle room to account for this.

 How do I add it to my file?